aramii3/NNB-Project-Unit1/Unit1 Project.md

 ![png](project1q4pt1.png)

-#Graded potentials that don't sum to threshold
+What happens if graded potentials don't sum to threshold?

 ```python